crs4/health-gateway/docs/architecture.rst

         authorization for modification or revocation.

     * **Identity Provider**:
-        the Identity Provider identifies the person and provides her/his data to permit the Source to match its persons data to the person the data flow is related to.
+        the Identity Provider identifies the person and provides their data to permit the Source to match its persons data to the person the data flow is related to.